aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: Interactive workshops provide hands-on learning experiences that allow users to see practical applications of the editor's features in real-time.
 This direct interaction enables users to ask questions and enhances their understanding and proficiency.

+UDT-T2.
+Prepare video tutorials covering detailed use cases that highlight how to leverage advanced editing tools for various writing styles and genres.

+Rationale: Video tutorials allow users to visually follow processes at their own pace, which is crucial for understanding complex features that enhance creative writing.
+It ensures users can fully exploit the text editor’s capabilities.

 ## 25. Waiting Room

 [Insert your content here.]